War For The Planet Of The Apes - Movies Racist Themes

-Thursday night, you will get to travel, once again, to the Planet of the Apes with the release of War for the Planet of the Apes.
+With the release of War for the Planet of the Apes on 11th July we now get to travel, once again, to the Planet of the Apes .
 This is the final installment of a trilogy reboot of the series that has captured science-fiction fans since before many of us were born.

 In the fictional world created by novelist Pierre Boulle, apes are superior beings who have subjugated humans under a system of inequality.
 Film and literary critics have interpreted this premise to represent a number of themes.
 Our treatment of animals sits at the forefront, with some suggesting that the role reversal of the primates puts a mirror to our own treatment of other species.
 However, race is the most common connection.